Authentic Lessons for 21st Century Learning

 Display slide 12.
 Play the video Beethoven’s 5th Symphony - Vancouver Symphony Orchestra - Pre Social Distancing Recording and point out the opening melody of Beethoven No. 5.

 Display slide 13.
-Play the video that Kendrick Lamar - Humble - Piano Tutorial showcases the melody from the Kendrick Lamar song, "Humble."
+Play the video that showcases the Kendrick Lamar - Humble - Piano Tutorial melody from the Kendrick Lamar song, "Humble."
 You might also share with the students that Kendrick Lamar won three GRAMMY awards for this song, the melody of which is made up of only three notes.

 Display slide 14.
 Using the I Notice, I Wonder strategy, have groups list one observation and one question for each of the three songs.
 This can be completed on devices or on a piece of scrap paper.
-When all of the groups have completed their list, have them share observations with the class and while you compile the answers on the board.
+When all of the groups have completed their list, have them share observations with the class while you compile the answers on the board.

 Extend